Computer Science vs Data Science: What’s the Real Difference?

 What is Computer Science?

 Computer science emerged as an independent discipline in the 1960s and has since become a cornerstone of modern technology.
+Over time, computer science programs have evolved to offer comprehensive curricula covering core areas like algorithms, data structures, and specializations such as cybersecurity or robotics.
+Earning a computer science degree provides foundational programming, algorithms, and system design skills, opening doors to diverse tech careers and future-proofing one’s prospects.
 Its contributions are evident in the development of everything from personal computers to the sophisticated systems that power the internet and modern communication networks.
-The field’s influence continues to grow, driving innovation and shaping the future of technology.

 What is Data Science?